 In the afternoon we will drive to the seaside town of Klapedia for our overnight stay.
 (Approximate driving duration: 3.5 hours.
 Approximate driving distance: 300km) Your local guide will be happy to suggest local restaurants where you can eat dinner at your leisure.

-Today let’s experience Lithuania from a different perspective as we take to the saddle for a full day cycling tour of the Curonian Spit.
+Today let’s experience Lithuania from a different perspective as we take to the saddle for a full day e-bike cycling tour of the Curonian Spit.
 Prepare for picturesque sand dunes, forests and former fishing villages as we explore this narrow sandy peninsula from top to bottom, a highlight of any trip to the Baltics.
 Look out for the numerous wooden statues that dot the scenic landscape telling stories of the local legends and folklore.
 (Cycling Distance: 50km / Difficulty: Moderate / Elevation: Flat)

 This morning let’s discover a lesser-known traditional Lithuanian activity and meet with a local amber hunter who will take us on a journey into the magical world of amber.
 We will first learn about the origin and properties of amber and see our hunter’s own unique amber collection.
 They will then show us how they catch and gather amber on the Lithuanian coast.
 Then we will have a chance to try our luck in amber catching in the sea ourselves!

 Our journey to uncover more of Lithuania’s culture continues with a visit to a local Samogitian Homestead.
 The Samogitians are among one of the traditional ethnic groups of Lithuania with their own individual language, culture and history.
 Let’s indulge in some authentic food and enjoy some traditional music and experience a unique glimpse into the Samogitian way of life.